lemarpopal/csc466-final-project/README.md

 ![score_vs_volume](https://github.com/Anderson-Lab/final-project-dennis-sun/blob/master/images/volume_vs_score.png)
 - Made a simple Exponential Moving Average Algorithm to fit onto our data
 ![moving_average](https://github.com/Anderson-Lab/final-project-dennis-sun/blob/master/images/Exponential_Moving_Average.png)
+NOTE: THESE RESULTS ARE DUE TO A MISTAKE IN OUR CODE (KEEPING IT IN BECAUSE IT SHOWS HOW GOOD BUT BAD OVERFITTING IS)
 - Fit a LSTM model onto our dataset with the features derived from the Sentiment Analysis Algorithm.
 (Focused on TSLA)
 ![first_pass](https://github.com/Anderson-Lab/final-project-dennis-sun/blob/master/images/first_attempt_lstm.png)
 - Working on hypertuning the features for LSTM to reduce RMSE as much as we can